Easy Gifts Kids Can Make: Fingerprint Heart Ornaments

 By Jen Kossowan, Mama.Papa.Bubba

-This year’s additions include these adorably simple fingerprint heart ornaments made using baking soda clay.
-They’re really easy and inexpensive to make, and besides making for great keepsakes, they make for lovely gifts too.
+These adorable fingerprint heart ornaments are really easy and inexpensive to make using baking soda clay, and besides making for great keepsakes, they make for lovely gifts too.

 - baking soda clay (recipe below, but store-bought air-dry clay or homemade salt dough will work too)